urvilpatel24/TicTacToe/README.md

 # TicTacToe
-A simple tic tac toe game.
+A simple tic tac toe game with atterective responsive UI.
-Built using JAVASCRIPT, HTML, CSS.
+Built using JAVASCRIPT, HTML and CSS.

-#MOVED TO GITLAB